apache/rocketmq-test-tool/README.md

-# cloud-native-test-ci-tool
+# Apache RocketMQ Test Tool

-This action uses Helm and KubeVela to deploy applications and execute E2E tests in Kubernetes.
+This tool uses Helm and KubeVela to deploy applications and execute E2E tests in Kubernetes.
 KubeVela needs to be installed in Kubernetes before use.

 # Usage